Incident DetailsCause of Death:

 The officers were unaware that the suspect had just attempted to kill his boss.
 When the officers arrived they were both shot.
 Although mortally wounded, Patrolman Little and a railroad employee were able to subdue the suspect.

-Five days later the suspect pleaded guilty to two counts of murder.
+Five days later the 35-year-old suspect pleaded guilty to two counts of murder.
 He was sentenced to life in prison but was paroled in 1954 and died two years later.

 • This incident was one of 23 which resulted in the line of duty deaths of two officers.